-In the early 17th century, fortifications and a church complex “Mury” were constructed.
+In the early 17th century, fortifications and the church complex “Mury” were constructed.
 In 1649, it was included into Ukraine.
-In 1667, the town again became a part of Poland.
+In 1667, the town again became the part of Poland.

 Since 1914, it was the administrative center of the region.
-During the Civil War, power in the town changed a lot of times.
-Since 1932, the town is the center of Vinnitsa oblast.
+During the Civil War, power in the town changed several times.
+In 1932, the town became the center of Vinnitsa oblast (region).

-On July 19, 1941, German army occupied the city.
+On July 19, 1941, the German army occupied the city.
 On March 20, 1944, it was set free.

 Vinnitsa places of interest

-Exhibits consistently reveal the writer’s career and his public activities.
+The exhibits reveal the writer’s career and his public activities.
 I. Bevza Street, 15.
 Opening hours: 10:00-17.00, day off - Wednesday.

-Cathedral of the Transfiguration.
-The cathedral was built in the 18th century.
+The Cathedral of the Transfiguration.
+This cathedral was built in the 18th century.
 In 1832, it was transferred to the Orthodox clergy and consecrated as an Orthodox church.
 Prior to 1991, the building was used as a hall of organ music.
 Today, it belongs to the Moscow Patriarchate.
 Sobornaya Street, 21.

 St Nicholas Church.
-The wooden church of St. Nicholas with a bell tower standing on the impressive stone foundation is one of the best examples of Podolia wooden folk architecture school.
+The wooden church of St. Nicholas with a bell tower, standing on the impressive stone foundation, is one of the best examples of Podolia wooden folk architecture school.
 In Soviet times, the building housed a museum.
 In 1970, the church was restored.
 Mayakovsky Street, 6.

-Since 1993, the tower houses a museum of the memory of soldiers killed during combat operations in Afghanistan in 1979-1989.
+Since 1993, the tower houses the museum dedicated to soldiers killed during Afghanistan war in 1979-1989.
 Kozitsky Street, 20.
 Opening hours: 10:00-17:30, day off - Monday.

 - The Arch in Gorky park is one of the symbols of the city;

-- Hotel “Savoy” building, 1912 (Kozitsky Street, 36);
+- The building of “Savoy” hotel, 1912 (Kozitsky Street, 36);

 15 spacious rooms of different categories with all the amenities: Wi-Fi, air conditioning, fridge, mini-bar, phone, satellite TV.

-Restaurant and pizzeria “da Lucio” with a terrace (Italian cuisine).
-Additional services include laundry, dry cleaning, tours, translation services.
+The restaurant and pizzeria “da Lucio” with a terrace offers Italian cuisine.
+The additional services include laundry, dry cleaning, tours, translation services.
 Grushevsky Street, 28.
 Phones: +38 0432 67 58 44, +38 0432 52 93 94.

 Hotel “Status”.
 It is a new hotel located at the Kiev highway.
 Comfortable rooms with all the amenities, Wi-Fi.
 There is a restaurant (European cuisine).

-Additional services include a sauna, conference room, laundry, taxi call, parking.
+The additional services include a sauna, conference room, laundry, taxi call, parking.
 Kievskaya Street, 39.
 Phones: +38 0432 53 94 39, +38 098 128 99 89 (cell).

 5 rooms with all the amenities: Wi-Fi, cable TV, air conditioning.
-Additional services include a sauna, swimming pool, solarium, fitness center, laundry.
+The additional services include a sauna, swimming pool, solarium, fitness center, laundry.
 Blok Street, 28.
 Phones: +38 096 26 600 26 (cell), +38 0432 57 06 23.

 Comfortable rooms of different categories with a fridge, mini-bar, satellite TV, phone, Wi-Fi, air conditioning.
 There are rooms for people with limited mobility, equipped with railings around the perimeter of the room.

-Additional services include a sauna, swimming pool, gym, conference room, beauty salon, taxi call, parking.
+The additional services include a sauna, swimming pool, gym, conference room, beauty salon, taxi call, parking.
 Soborna Street, 69.
 Phones: +38 0432 61 03 32, +38 063 694 10 10 (cell).

 Mini-Hotel “Ideal”.
-The hotel is located in Zamostyansky area, near the railway station, 3 km from the city center (next to the central market).
+The hotel is located in Zamostyansky area, near the railway station, 3 km from the center (next to the central market).
 It is a three-storey cottage with round the clock security.

 There is a restaurant “Ideal” with a terrace (home Ukrainian cuisine).
 Nekrasova Street, 73.
 Phones: +38 0432 263 818, +38 097 531 93 19 (cell).

 95 rooms of different categories, Wi-Fi.
 There is a room for people with disabilities.
-The deluxe rooms are equipped with air conditioning and safe.
+The deluxe rooms are equipped with air conditioning and a safe.

-Restaurant (European and Ukrainian cuisine).
-Additional services: booking tickets, bank office, gift shop, tourist and excursion services.
+There is a restaurant (European and Ukrainian cuisine).
+The additional services: booking tickets, bank office, gift shop, tourist and excursion services.
 Pushkin Street, 4.
 Phones: +38 0432 59 22 33 , +38 0432 59 22 32.